csstools/postcss-font-magician/README.md

 ### foundries

 Want to enable specific foundries?
+Provide a space-separated list or array:

 ```js
 require('postcss-font-magician')({